ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 ## Introduction

 This page describes the LISFLOOD water use routine, and how it is used.
-It is strongly advisable that the water use routine is always used, even in flood forecasting mode, as irrigation and other abstractions can be of substantial influence to flow conditions, and also since the water use mode was used during the calibration.
+Water abstraction for human use can have large impact on flow conditions.
+If this modules is used in calibration, then it must be used also for forecast computations.

 The module water use can be activated by adding the following line to the `lfoptions` element: